awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 `Role`  <a name="cfn-ecs-service-role"></a>
 The name or full Amazon Resource Name \(ARN\) of the IAM role that allows Amazon ECS to make calls to your load balancer on your behalf\.
 This parameter is only permitted if you are using a load balancer with your service and your task definition does not use the `awsvpc` network mode\.
 If you specify the `role` parameter, you must also specify a load balancer object with the `loadBalancers` parameter\.
 If your account has already created the Amazon ECS service\-linked role, that role is used by default for your service unless you specify a role here\.
 The service\-linked role is required if your task definition uses the `awsvpc` network mode or if the service is configured to use service discovery, an external deployment controller, multiple target groups, or Elastic Inference accelerators in which case you should not specify a role here\.
-For more information, see [Using Service\-Linked Roles for Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using-service-linked-roles.html) in the *Amazon Elastic Container Service Developer Guide*\.
+For more information, see [Using service\-linked roles for Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using-service-linked-roles.html) in the *Amazon Elastic Container Service Developer Guide*\.
 If your specified role has a path other than `/`, then you must either specify the full role ARN \(this is recommended\) or prefix the role name with the path\.
 For example, if a role with the name `bar` has a path of `/foo/` then you would specify `/foo/bar` as the role name\.
-For more information, see [Friendly Names and Paths](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-friendly-names) in the *IAM User Guide*\.
+For more information, see [Friendly names and paths](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-friendly-names) in the *IAM User Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)